wp-plugins/smooth-streaming-video-player/readme.txt

 Stable tag: 1.5.0
 License: GPLv2

-This plugin allow you to play some adaptive streaming (with Smooth Streaming in live mode or not) and progressive download videos linked to your posts blog.
+This plugin allow you to play some Smooth Streaming (in Live mode or not) and progressive download videos linked to your posts blog.

 == Description ==